Can't find what you're looking for?

 - Sales channel: Where will your tickets be on sale?
 Any ticket types you create can be sold online (via your Eventbrite page and the Eventbrite mobile app for iPhone and Android) and/or on-site with our Neon and At The Door mobile apps.

 - Fees: Select whether you or the attendee will be paying the fees.
 By default, fees are passed on to the attendee, but you can pay the fees yourself (or split fees if you're using Eventbrite Payment Processing).
 Just hover your mouse over the icon next to Buyer Total to see the fees on a ticket.

 - Ticket sales start/end: Use the fields under Ticket sales start and Ticket sales end to start or end your sales on a specific date and time.
 If you have more than one ticket type, you can also start your sales when sales end for another ticket type (like having general admission tickets go on sale when early bird tickets sell out).

 - Ticket visibility: You have control of which ticket types attendees can see.
 You can even add a ticket auto-hide schedule to a ticket type so that it's automatically hidden based on a custom date/time, or when another ticket isn’t on sale (like automatically hiding early bird tickets when general admission ticket sales start).

-- Tickets allowed per order: Set the minimum and/or maximum number of tickets that can be ordered in a single order.
+- Tickets allowed per order: Set the minimum and/or maximum number of tickets that can be ordered in a single order to a value between 1-100.
 For example, you can set a maximum of 1 ticket per order, so attendees can only purchase one ticket at a time.

 Tip: Make sure to set your event's time zone under Step 1: Event Details so your sales start and end times are accurate.